 Jaime Gibson, Hammersmith Academy; 2016/17 MTL cohort

-- The CPD is designed to enable secondary music teachers develop skills in teaching composing with KS3, GCSE and A level students;
+- The CPD is designed to enable secondary music teachers develop skills in teaching composing with KS3, KS4 and KS5 students;

 - The course delivery team includes Professor Martin Fautley, Professor Pam Burnard, Gary Spruce and Dr. Jonathan Savage, supported by professional composers and musicians;